 Had I understood the importance of these three things I would have worked harder to create space in my calendar for weekends away with my girlfriends and with Ordell.
-I would have budgeted for intentional retreats rather than hoping opportunities for breaks would come along.
-Interestingly, in a broad sense, these three things are often suggestions for many women when it comes to self-care.
+I would have prioritized budget money for intentional retreats rather than hoping opportunities for breaks in our calendar would come along.
+In many ways, what I was missing was a clear understanding of how to best implement self-care.

 3 Self-Care Investments for Coaches’ Wives